Jamalh8/QA-Practical-Project/README.md

 - Run ansible playbook to install my dependecies onto the deployment VMs and initialise a swarm.
 - Build and Push images to my dockerhub repository.
 - Deploy my application to the swarm that was initialised using the Ansible playbook.

+***Jenkins Deployment Logs***

+I've done 2 builds and recorded logs for the successful deployment.

+The first build was made completely fresh where ansible was used to install my dependecies on the 3 VM's used for deployment.
+You can view this log by clicking [here](https://github.com/Jamalh8/QA-Practical-Project/blob/feature/ansible/images_and_diagram/Jenkins-logs-fresh-build.txt)

+I ran this pipeline again to show that the dependecies were infact successful and did a re-deployment of my application.
+This log can be viewed by clicking [here](https://github.com/Jamalh8/QA-Practical-Project/blob/feature/ansible/images_and_diagram/Jenkins-logs-second-build.txt)

 ### Challenges faced
 ___